J-1 Exchange Visitor Program

 - Exchange agreements between Georgetown and partner institutions must be unexpired and up-to-date and on file with OGS.

-The DoS hotline also ensures the health and safety of exchange participants.
-It can be used in case of emergency or to report dissatisfaction with the Exchange Visitor Program: 1-866-283-9090 or email@example.com
+The Department of State (DoS) hotline also ensures the health and safety of exchange participants.
+It can be used in case of emergency or to report dissatisfaction with the Exchange Visitor Program: 1-866-283-9090 or firstname.lastname@example.org (new window)

 The DoS International Exchange Alumni is a dynamic and interactive networking website for past and current participants of U.S. government-sponsored and private sector exchange programs.
 Alumni can build on their exchange experience and explore all the resources available to them as a member of the site, including networking with fellow alumni around the world, share the exchange experience with a global audience, and more.